-5.3.
-Lesson: Forms
+5.3.6 Follow Along: Creating a New Form

 Now we want to create our own custom form for the attribute data capture phase.
 To do this, you need to have QT Designer installed (only needed for the person who creates the forms).